 Because the focus of symptoms is diffuse, generalized anxiety disorder is especially challenging to treat with behavioral therapy.
 Relaxation training is often more appropriate.

-Patients who have severe generalized anxiety disorder or who do not respond to psychotherapeutic interventions may need anxiolytic drugs.
-As with other anxiety disorders, SSRIs (see table Drugs for Long-Term Treatment of Anxiety and Related Disorders Drugs for Long-Term Treatment of Anxiety and Related Disorders* ) are typically the drugs of choice.
+Patients who have severe generalized anxiety disorder or who do not respond to psychotherapeutic interventions may need anxiolytic medications.
+As with other anxiety disorders, SSRIs (see table Medications for Long-Term Treatment of Anxiety and Related Disorders Drugs for Long-Term Treatment of Anxiety and Related Disorders* ) are typically the drugs of choice.
 Buspirone is sometimes used for children who cannot tolerate SSRIs; however, it is much less effective.
 The starting dose for buspirone is 5 mg orally twice a day; the dose may be gradually increased to 30 mg twice a day (or 20 mg 3 times a day) as tolerated.
 Gastrointestinal distress or headache may be limiting factors in dosage escalation.

 Children with generalized anxiety disorder have multiple and diffuse worries, rather than a single, specific one.